North Korea says leaders' relations not enough after Trump sends birthday wishes to Kim

 The abbreviation DPRK refers to the North’s official name, the Democratic People’s Republic of Korea.

-The adviser also warned South Korea to steer clear of relations between the North and the United States.
+“At least one member of the U.S.-North Korea diplomatic ‘bromance’ is mature enough to admit that personal feelings are just that,” Richey added.

-South Korea should not intervene in the two nations’ ties as if seeking “to play a mediator role,” he said.
+“Kim Kye Gwan’s statement doesn’t close the door on diplomacy any more than it already was, but he underlined how the U.S. and North Korea have fundamentally different strategic interests with almost no meaningful overlap.”

-On Friday, a South Korean official said Trump had asked the South Koreans to pass a message of birthday wishes to North Korea.
+The North Korean adviser also cautioned South Korea to steer clear of ties between the North and the United States, saying it should not seek “to play a mediator role”.

-“It is somehow presumptuous for South Korea to meddle in the personal relations between Chairman of the State Affairs Commission Kim Jong Un and President Trump,” said the North Korean adviser.
+On Friday, a South Korean official said Trump had asked the South Koreans to pass on birthday greetings to North Korea.

-The North had already directly received from Trump a letter with the greetings, he added.
+For South Korea to meddle in personal relations between Kim and Trump was “presumptuous”, the North Korean adviser said, adding that the North had already directly received from Trump a letter with the greetings.

-“But they seem not to know that there is a special liaison channel between the top leaders of the DPRK and the United States,” the adviser said.
+“But they seem not to know that there is a special liaison channel between the top leaders of the DPRK and the United States.”

 Reporting by Sangmi Cha and Josh Smith; Editing by Clarence Fernandez